mentaljam/rollup-plugin-copy2/README.md

 [Rollup](https://github.com/rollup/rollup) plugin to copy additional assets to the build directory.

-This plugin actually does not copy assets but adds them to the resulting bundle so they could be accessed by other plugins (for example by the [rollup-plugin-zip](https://github.com/mentaljam/rollup-plugin-zip)).
+This plugin actually does not copy assets by default but adds them to the resulting bundle so they could be accessed by other plugins (for example by the [rollup-plugin-zip](https://github.com/mentaljam/rollup-plugin-zip)).